SBMLtoODEjax: Efficient Simulation and Optimization of Biological Network Models in JAX: Introduction

-Developing methods to explore, predict and control the dynamic behavior of biological systems, from protein pathways to complex cellular processes, is an essential frontier of research for bioengineering and biomedicine {[}1{]}.
-Thus, significant effort has gone in computational inference and mathematical modeling of biological systems {[}2{]}, {[}3{]}.
-This effort has resulted in the development of large collections of publicly-available models, typically stored and exchanged on online platforms (such as the BioModels Database {[}4{]}, {[}5{]}) using the Systems Biology Markup Language (SBML), a standard format for representing mathematical models of biological systems {[}6{]}, {[}7{]}.
+Developing methods to explore, predict and control the dynamic behavior of biological systems, from protein pathways to complex cellular processes, is an essential frontier of research for bioengineering and biomedicine \cite{kitanoSystemsBiologyBrief2002}.
+Systems such as gene regulatory networks and protein pathways play pivotal roles in directing embryogenesis, influencing cellular activities, and governing intricate physiological processes.
+Understanding the range of behaviors that these systems can exhibit is crucial for comprehending and intervening in various disease states, including cancer \cite{singhDifferentialGeneRegulatory2018,qinExplorationDiseasespecificGene2019,fazilatyGeneRegulatoryNetwork2019}, and for the development of novel bioengineered constructs in synthetic morphology contexts \cite{daviesSyntheticMorphologyActive2022,todaEngineeringSyntheticMorphogen2020,hoNovelSyntheticBiology2021}.

+Thus, significant effort has gone in computational inference and mathematical modeling of biological systems, which has resulted in the development of large collections of publicly-available models, typically stored and exchanged on online platforms (such as the BioModels Database \cite{glontBioModelsExpandingHorizons2018,malik-sheriffBioModels15Years2020}) using the Systems Biology Markup Language (SBML), a standard format for representing mathematical models of biological systems \cite{huckaSystemsBiologyMarkup2003,huckaSystemsBiologyMarkup2019}.